The E. M. Viquesney Doughboy Database

 Georgia is the only state possessing all three full field gear versions of Viquesney's "Spirit of the American Doughboy": This one at Waycross (zinc), the stone version at

-Madison, and four others of pressed copper.
+Madison, and four others of sheet bronze.

 Links: